 But, alas, I did a calendar, and all Paul did was publish a sensational book, “Owl,” that has won awards and should be on your holiday gift list.

 Making calendars is not a business for me.
 I started a few years ago because some friends asked me to.
-I make them the way I like them – spiral-bound with nice paper so the images pop and I can actually write on them.
-Also I use a printer I trust.
+I make them the way I like them – with nice paper so the images pop and I can actually write on them.
+Also I just changed printers to Printing Center USA, and my work not only looks better than ever, the calendars are bound and look like you bought them at a (high-end) store.

-So the calendar is expensive to produce – mine are $30 – and my margin is next to zero.
-I also learned that they cost a lot to send – I get sturdy containers to protect the calendars and the postage is ridiculous – so I need to charge $5 more for shipping.
+I just figured out how to lower my price to $25 each.
+I learned that the calendars cost a lot to send – I get sturdy containers to protect them and the postage is ridiculous – so I need to charge $5 more for shipping.
 You can avoid the shipping charge if you can meet me for delivery at least as close to me as Columbia City in Seattle.
+So … $25 apiece if you are collecting them in person; $30 apiece if you need them mailed.

 Deadline for orders is December 8.
 I will order the calendars on that day, so they can get into your hands by the holidays.